-The Art of Hojo Undo is a great book for students who want something a bit less conventional.
+The Art of Hojo Undo is the best karate book for students who want something a bit less conventional.
 A full breakdown of supplementary training, the book covers karate techniques through a series of training tools explained by both words and detailed pictures.

 The novel goes over the Hojo Undo’s history, and looks at the different ways karate came to be in the state it is today.
 It covers everything from warm up exercises to master techniques, and does so while managing to be both entertaining and informative at the same time.